agailloty/blog/_pages/about.md

 ---
 layout:    about
 permalink: "/about"
-author:    jdecent
+author:    agailloty
-keywords:  about person demo example
+keywords:  A propos de moi
-title:     About Jekyll Decent
+title:     A propos de moi
 menutitle: About
 weight:    90
 excerpt:   This page contains the curriculum vitae (CV) of the author.